-Shape the dough into a large crust, or make personal sized grain free pizzas like we did.
+Shape the dough into a large crust, or make personal-sized grain-free pizzas as we did.
 I put the dough ball in-between two pieces of waxed paper and I roll the dough until it is 1/4 to 1/3 of an inch thick.

 I remove the top piece of wax paper then with the dough still on the bottom piece of wax paper, I lay the crust dough onto the grill.

-Grill the pizza with the lid down for 8 minutes.
+Heat the grill to 400 degrees.
+Grill the pizza with the lid down for 8-10 minutes.
 Next, add your favorite pizza toppings!
 Here I show fresh spinach and feta cheese.